anthonykulis/cps215/jcf/aggregation.md

 ## Lambdas

-Purpose is to provide a "syntacical sugar" while using JCF.
+Purpose is to provide a "syntactic sugar" while using JCF.
 Instead of having to write many lines of code to manipulate a data structure, Java 8 has provided this syntax to speed up the process.

 ### Lambda Meaning
 A lambda is a computer term which simply means the syntax has no belonging to a scope.
 It does not belong to the class nor a method in the class.